Explains how to write Rivet migrations.

 migration.
 Rivet assumes scripts for object types are stored under

-in directories with the following names:
+$DBScriptRoot in directories with the following names:

 Under these directories, scripts should be stored per-object in files named after

-be saved in $DBScriptRoot\Stored Procedures\InsertIntoFoo.sql
+be saved in $DBScriptRoot\Stored Procedures\InsertIntoFoo.sql.
+If your script

-, the file's name should be prefixed with the
+is in a schema other than dbo, the file's name should be prefixed with the

 schema.
-For example, if your stored procedure InsertIntoFoo
+For example, if your stored procedure InsertIntoFoo is in the bar

 schema, it should be saved in $DBScriptRoot\Stored